Marietta S. Robinson

-Marietta Sebree "Marti" Robinson (born December 26, 1951) is an American lawyer and former political candidate in Michigan and California.
+Marietta Sebree "Marti" Robinson (born December 26, 1951) is an American lawyer and former political candidate in Michigan.
 She is a former Commissioner of the U.S. Consumer Product Safety Commission.

 Education

 She graduated from the University of Michigan–Flint with a Bachelor of Arts in 1973 and from the University of California, Los Angeles with a Juris Doctor in 1978.

 Career

-Early career

 From 1973 to 1975 she was a data processing marketing representative for the IBM Corporation in Flint, Michigan and Glendale, California.
-She held several parti-time jobs while a student, including keypuncher, Winkleman's sales representative, nurses' aide, and waitress for Beachbum Bert's in Redondo Beach, California.
+In that position, she was one of five women selling the largest computer IBM then made in the manufacturing environment.

 Legal career

-In the summer of 1976 she was a law clerk with the law firm of Anderson, Patch Rosenfeld, Potter and Grover in Jackson, Michigan.
-In the summer of 1977 she was a research assistant to Michael Murphy, in-house counsel of the American International Group, Inc. (AIG) in Hamilton, Bermuda.
 From 1978 to 1979 she was in-house legal counsel for the Bank of Bermuda Limited in Hamilton.
 From 1979 to 1984, she practiced law as an associate and then a partner with the Michigan law firm of Dickinson Wright, Moon, Van Dusen and Freeman (now Dickinson Wright PLLC) in Detroit, and from 1985 - 1989, she was a shareholder in the law firm of Sommers Schwartz in Southfield, Michigan.
 From 1989 to 2013 she practiced law with her own law firm in Detroit, Birmingham and Lake Orion, Michigan.
 From 1982 to 1984 she was an adjunct professor of Law in Trial Practice at the University of Detroit Mercy School of Law in Detroit, Michigan and at the Wayne State University Law School in Detroit and, in 2011, at Duke Law School.
+She taught a course on the Consumer Product Safety Commission at George Washington University Law School in Washington, DC starting in 2019.
+From 1989 to 1997, Robinson was one of five federally-appointed trustees of the Dalkon Shield Claimants’ Trust consisting of approximately $2.4 billion which was disbursed amongst 300,000 claimants in 120 countries.